 Awarded to the student with the highest grade point average of High Distinction in the first eight courses completed in the MA (Communication) by Coursework program

 2005 Fairfax Business Media Prize, RMIT University

 - Donnar, G. (2016).
 Redundancy and ageing: Sylvester Stallone's enduring action star image In: Lasting Screen Stars: Images that Fade and Personas that Endure, Palgrave Macmillan, Basingstoke, United Kingdom

 - Donnar, G. (2016).
 Narratives of cultural and professional redundancy: Ageing action stardom and the 'geri-action' film In: Communication, Politics and Culture Journal, 49, 1 - 18

 - Donnar, G. (2016).
-(In Press) A less than nostalgic reflection on 9/11: Mad men's re-imagining of the mediated experience of the Kennedy assassination In: Reflecting 9/11: New Narratives of Disaster and Crisis, Cambridge Scholars Publishing, Newcastle Upon Tyne
+A less than nostalgic reflection on 9/11: Mad men's re-imagining of the mediated experience of the Kennedy assassination In: Reflecting 9/11: New Narratives in Literature, Television, Film and Theatre, Cambridge Scholars, Newcastle Upon Tyne, United Kingdom

 - Donnar, G. (2015).
 Persistently ambivalent: Chidlren, race, sexuality, and a post-apocalyptic Hollywood interracial future In: The Child in Post-Apocalyptic Cinema, Lexington, Lanham, Maryland, US

 - Donnar, G. (2015).
 Monstrous men and bathroom mirrors: the bathroom as revelatory space in American cinema In: Spaces of the Cinematic Home: Behind the Screen Door, Taylor and Francis, United Kingdom